testillano/h2agent/README.md

 The information collected for a requests item is:

-* `virtualOriginComingFromMethod`: optional, special field for virtual entries coming from provisions which established an *out-state* for a foreign method.
+* `virtualOrigin`: special field for virtual entries coming from provisions which established an *out-state* for a foreign method/uri.
 This entry is necessary to simulate complexes states but you should ignore from the post-verification point of view.
 The rest of *json* fields will be kept with the original event information, just in case the history is disabled, to allow tracking the maximum information possible.
+This node holds a `json` nested object containing the `method` and `uri` for the real event which generated this virtual register.
 * `receptionTimestampMs`: event reception *timestamp*.
 * `state`: working/current state for the event.
 * `headers`: object containing the list of request headers.